How to create custom WooCommerce customer dashboard

 - Story – What concept we have in this report?
 Why is this important?
 Why should we even build this?
 What kind of issues lead to the need for building this?

 - Goal – What are we trying to achieve?
 Understand sales?
 Get to know our customers?
 Understand sales from the product X in 2018?

 - Visual Form – The representation we choose, be it a report, table, charts

-You can collect more data using tools such as Gravity Forms or ACF.
+You can collect more data using custom fields and tools such as Gravity Forms or ACF.
 Additionally, when collecting your data, keep in mind its granularity.
 The granularity is how big or small your data point is.
 For example, if you collect your customers’ birth date you can calculate their age.
 But if you collect only their age, you can’t update this information later on.
 The same rule applies to your sales data, product costs, stock information and so on.

 Finally, you should consider which metrics you want to create.
 We have many articles on different metrics you can use, here are some suggestions:

 The Users Insights plugin has the Reports section.
 There you have a WooCommerce customer dashboard ready to use with a lot of interesting metrics.
 Let’s go through a few of the metrics you can find.

 First, your sales report.
 Any WooCommerce customer dashboard should give you an idea of how much you are selling.
 But beyond that, we need the flexibility of checking how sales stats are progressing over time.
 Therefore, on the sales dashboard widget you can switch the sales report from daily, weekly, monthly or even yearly reports.

 Often in your WooCommerce dashboard, you need to quickly see how many new WooCommerce customers you’ve got.
 That’s when the new customer sections are going to be useful.
 Since you are using a dashboard, you can quickly see how customer acquisition is working, and how it compares to other periods.